UrielOfir/ansible/readme.md

     ansible_user=<user name>
     ansible_ssh_pass=<password>

+You should add this file to your `.gitigonre` because it contains secret data.
 (The user name and password are the same as the one you used to create the VM, you can find them in the `.tfvars` files on your Terraform pfoject, or in the terraform output)

 6. Add the file `vars`.
 This file should contain this data: